42tm/ccipher/README.md

 >   in Release
 > - Else cmake will select last build type

-- There should be `Makefile` for you after running CMake.
+- There should be build file for you after running CMake.
 Now run it:

 ```
-make
+cmake --build .
 ```

 Now you should see an executable named `ccipher` inside your current directory